 Check Force All to Grayscale to enable this function.
-When enabled, the remote displays of all clients connected to the CN9000/CN9600/CN9950 are changed to grayscale.
+When enabled, the remote displays of all devices connected to the CN9600 are changed to grayscale.
 This can speed up I/O transfer in low bandwidth situations.

 Check Enable Client AP Device List to enable this function.
-When enabled, the unit will be discoverable in the Server List when using the WinClient or Java Client AP (see Starting Up, page 77).
+When enabled, the unit will be discoverable in the Server List when using the WinClient or Java Client AP (see The Windows Client Viewer, page 71, and The Java Client Viewer, page 97).
 Disabling this function will render the unit undiscoverable in the Server List but can still be connected to.